maropu/lljvm-translator/README.md

 You can check [a document](./resources/WIP.md) for WIP features.

-## Use cases: injects python UDFs into Apache Spark gen'd code
+## Use cases: just-in-time compiles Python UDFs in PySpark

 Python UDFs in [Apache Spark](https://spark.apache.org/) have well-known overheads and the recent work of [Vectorized UDFs](https://issues.apache.org/jira/browse/SPARK-21190) in the community